 5. How Does the Compact Nursing License Work for States Not Included?

 How does the compact nursing license work if you want to work in a state that is not included in the compact nursing license?
 Unfortunately, the answer is that the compact license doesn’t work in states that are not currently participating.
 For example, if you want to be a travel nurse in Hawaii or Alaska but you live in Maryland, you will have to get licensed to practice in those individual states since the compact license isn’t in effect there.
-You can do this by applying for licensure by endorsement to the board of nursing in Hawaii, Alaska or whatever state it is that you wish to practice in.
+You can do this by applying for licensure by endorsement to the board of nursing in whatever state it is that you wish to practice in.